-Sergey’s recording of the Sibelius concerto was released by Naïve Classique in October 2003, followed by a double Shostakovich concerto disc with the Orchestre National de France conducted by Kurt Masur, a recording of the Shostakovich and Cesar Franck sonatas for violin and piano in February 2008, the complete Sonatas and Partitas for solo violin by J.S.
-Bach in 2010 and most recent the complete Sonatas by J.Brahms with his sister Lusine Khachatryan 2013.
+Sergey’s discography on Naïve Classique includes the Sibelius and Khachaturian concerti with Sinfonia Varsovia and Emmanuel Krivine, both Shostakovich concerti with the Orchestre National de France and Kurt Masur, a recording of the Shostakovich and Franck sonatas for violin and piano and the complete Sonatas and Partitas for solo violin by J.S.
+Bach.
+A disc of the Brahms sonatas for violin and piano was released in June 2013.

-Sergey plays the 1740 ‘Ysaye’ Guarneri violin on kind loan from the Nippon Music Foundation.
+Sergey plays the 1740 ‘Ysaÿe’ Guarneri violin on kind loan from the Nippon Music Foundation.

 He is the recipient of the Credit Suisse Young Artist Award 2014.